 Indian Ricegrass is a perennial cereal grain and nitrogen fixer native to the drier parts of Western North America.

-Before the arrival of corn, Ricegrass was an important staple food of the Native Americans.
+Native American peoples, wild foragers, and sustainable gardeners have and continue to value this plant as food.
 It has a pleasant nutty flavor, is quite nutritious, is very Winter-hardy, and even fixes nitrogen (making it a “companion plant”, as well)!
 Indian Ricegrass seed is a native food high in protein, high in fiber, and it’s naturally gluten-free.
 It can be eaten raw, cooked like oatmeal, roasted into gomasio, or made into flour to make breads or thicken soups.
 In fact, it’s so good that, since 2000, Indian Ricegrass has been commercially grown, harvested, and milled to create a gluten-free flour product called “Montina”.

 Indian Ricegrass has strong ornamental qualities.
 It’s branching, wavy flower stalk and seed pods are so interesting and unique that it’s often used in flower arrangements.
 In the home landscape, a patch of these bunchgrasses creates a beautiful natural prairie look.
 This is a perfect plant for dryland gardens or drought-restricted areas.
 It grows beautifully with other native grasses like Wild Rye and Slender Hairgrass, or alongside native wildflowers like Great Camas or Tiger Lily.